yaptide/yaptide/docs/ghcr_packages.md

 ## Deployment

-Docker images for backend (Flask) and worker can be automatically built and deployed to ghcr.io registry.
+Docker images for backend (Flask), simulation worker can be automatically built and deployed to ghcr.io registry.
 Building and deployment are handled by GitHub Actions.
 There are two methods:

 - automatic action triggered after every commit to the master,
 - on-demand action triggered by `/deploy-flask` or `/deploy-worker` comment, typed by user in the Pull Request discussion.